 Diverse people, architecture, and activities all contribute to the culture and character of cities.
 Madison's unique identity and history includes significant buildings, places, events, and diversity of people.
 Buildings and places associated with historical events should be preserved and utilized to illustrate the stories and impact on the city's development.
-Proposed strategies build on the City's existing historic preservation ordinance and programs to strengthen the protection of Madison's history.
+Proposed strategies build on the city's existing historic preservation ordinance and programs to strengthen the protection of Madison's history.
+Objectives and strategies to support this goal are listed below and also included in the implementation chart in Chapter 4.

-OBJECTIVE 2A: REPRESENT THE HISTORY OF MADISON'S DIVERSITY.
+OBJECTIVE 2a: REPRESENT THE HISTORY OF MADISON'S DIVERSITY.

-2A-i.
+2a-i.
 Determine which types of buildings and places are underrepresented in the current historic resources inventory.